 - Glass-lined tanks – Older water heaters leak because of corrosion.
 Newer models feature glass-lined tanks that reduce the amount of corrosion with their protective, porcelain-like layers.

 - Digital displays – Water heater digital displays are useful for homeowners wishing to monitor levels and customize operation.
 For example, some water heater models include a vacation mode for added efficiency while homeowners are away.
 Other water heater digital displays display tank and collection temperatures, plus pressure readings and other useful information.

-When the time comes to replace your water heater, you can expect to pay hundreds or even thousands of dollars to purchase and install a traditional storage tank water heater.
-It’s difficult to estimate costs exactly because there are so many models available, and installation costs vary by individual project.
-Remember that Energy Star models can save homeowners up to 20% in energy costs, so while these units may cost more upfront, they can cut down on your home energy costs over time.
+When the time comes water heater replacement, homeowners generally pay hundreds or even thousands of dollars.
+Typically, the purchase price includes installation of a traditional storage tank water heater.
+However, estimating the exact costs remains difficult because of the various makes and models.
+Plus, installation costs vary by individual project.
+Also, remember that Energy Star models save homeowners up to 20% in energy costs.
+So, while these units cost more upfront, they reduce your home energy costs over time!

-Tankless, solar, and heat pump water heaters often cost anywhere from three to five times more to purchase and install, but they commonly produce larger energy savings than traditional storage tank water heaters.
-It’s also important to keep in mind that installing a tankless water heater may take a full eight to ten hours, while installing a traditional storage water heater may take only two to three hours.
+Generally, tankless, solar, and heat pump water heaters often cost more (for purchase and installation).
+However, they commonly produce larger energy savings than traditional storage tank water heaters.
+Additionally, the installation process for a tankless water heater often requires a full eight to ten hours.
+Conversely, installing a traditional storage water heater generally takes only two to three hours.

-Costs for replacing your water heater may increase if you need to upgrade your water heater mount, size or type of venting system, drain pan underneath the heater, or supply pipes.
-It’s important to keep in mind that the professional plumbers who cost the least may not actually be the best choice.
+As many homeowners know, plumbing costs vary by location and experience.
+Frequently, professional plumbers who charge the least may not actually be the best choice.
 Consider warranties, work guarantees, emergency service availability, installer credentials and qualifications, and customer reviews before making your final decision.